Storytime for those aged 6 and under Saturday 21st June 10.30am - 11am

 Story Time held on 3rd Saturday in the month 10.30am to 11am

-Our 20th Birthday Celebration - 18th November 2023 We were so pleased to see over 75 people at our special coffee morning to mark the occasion.
+In November 2003 we celebrated our 20th Birthday with 75 visitors at a special coffee morning to mark the occasion.
 This fantastic cake was admired, then enjoyed by everyone.
 It was a very cheerful morning and we were flattered to receive the following comments: "What a lovely community you have, what dedicated volunteers and a great space."
 "Thank you for hosting such a lovely event and the turnout showed how well loved the library is in the local community" "Congratulations to all the volunteers for an excellent celebration.
 Am so glad it was so well attended.
 The atmosphere was so good and a tribute to you all."

 Reading Well books